Iheve/docker-serf-reverse-proxy/README.md

 `docker run -d -e "SERVICE_NAME=example.org"  iheve/serf-reverse-proxy-be-demo`

 Access http://example.org/ in your web browser.
 After less thant 30 secondes, you will find the default apache2 page.
 You went through the reverse-proxy container to hit the second container.

+## Walk through https
+Update your /etc/hosts :
+`echo "127.0.0.1 www.example.org" >> /etc/hosts`

+Start the front-end :
+`docker run -d -p 443:443 iheve/serf-reverse-proxy-ssl-demo`

+Access https://www.example.org/ in your web browser.
+You will find the default page (currently unavailable).
+You stayed on the reverse-proxy container.

+Start a demo-back-end :
+`docker run -d -e "SERVICE_NAME=www.example.org"  iheve/serf-reverse-proxy-be-demo`

+Access https://example.org/ in your web browser.
+After less thant 30 secondes, you will find the default apache2 page.
+You went through the reverse-proxy container to hit the second container.